 The dining room overlooks the Opequon Creek and serves up to three meals per day as requested (minimum of 10 guests per meal).

-In addition, Priestfield maintains many beautiful gardens and outdoor prayer spaces, as well as several miles of trail through the beautiful hardwood and cedar forests.
-The Opequon Creek runs through Priest Field’s property, which allows groups that want to swim or bring kayaks to do so.
+In addition, Priest Field maintains many beautiful gardens and outdoor prayer spaces, as well as several miles of trail through the beautiful hardwood and cedar forests.
+The Opequon Creek runs through Priest Field’s property.
+Kayaks and canoes are currently available.

 There is much more to see and discover at Priest Field!
-If you would like to know more, please call or (better yet) pay us a visit!
+If you would like to know more, please feel free to contact us to set up an appointment for a visit.